Rauma, Finland: Languages

+At least 30 different languages are spoken in Rauma.
+The most common foreign languages are Russian (0.9%), Polish (0.9%), Ukrainian (0.8%) and Estonian (0.6%).

+Immigration

+As of 2024, there were 3,725 persons with a foreign background living in Rauma, or 9% of the population.
+The number of residents who were born abroad was 3,668, or 9% of the population.
+The number of persons with foreign citizenship living in Rauma was 3,182.

+The relative share of immigrants in Rauma's population is below the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

 Transport

 Rauma is located between Turku and Pori by the national road 8 (E8).
 Finnish national road 12 starts from Rauma and it was extended to the Port of Rauma in 2008.

 A railway connection from Kokemäki is in active freight use, as there is a straight connection to the heavy industry areas and to the port of Rauma.
 The rail passenger traffic ended in 1988.

 Satakunnan Liikenne Oy runs the local bus traffic and it has 3 lines in Rauma.
 The hub for the local buses is located in Savila while the Long distance buses operate from Rauma bus station.
 The long distance buses take passengers directly to Pori and Turku and to Tampere and Helsinki with one transfer at Huittinen.

 The nearest airport is located in Pori.
 The port of Rauma serves only freight ships on frequent basis.

 Culture

 Rauma has its own dialect of Finnish, "Rauman giäl".
 The dialect inherits words from languages such as Swedish, English and German due to the seafaring past.
 The dialect has been diluted into mainstream Finnish in day-to-day use, but it is fairly well studied (mainly by Hj.
-Nortamo) and practiced as a hobby.
+Nortamo) and practised as a hobby.

 The town also is the birthplace of Raumism, the non-idealist view of the constructed language Esperanto as a vehicle for culture, rather than as an international auxiliary language.

 Rauma Maritime Museum in the Rauma Nautical School building was founded in 1999.